open-meteo/mapbox-layer/README.md

 ## Capture API

+> **⚠️** Using the Capture API will add 0.5-1s delay for each request

 Because the use of OM files on the S3 storage is often quite ambiguous, a Capture API is added, that will automatically produce the correct file paths for you.

-For each Domain or Weather Model, there will be a `latest.json` and `in-progress.json`metadata file, containing data like valid time steps, valid variables and reference times.
+For each Weather Model, there will be a `latest.json` and `in-progress.json` metadata file, containing data like valid time steps, valid variables and reference times.

 An example can be found [here](https://openmeteo.s3.amazonaws.com/data_spatial/dwd_icon/latest.json), for `DWD Icon Global`: